 Oregano is a popular herb, and is used quite frequently in culinary dishes.
 A common way to use oregano is to use it fresh or dried.
 Extracts and essential oils are also available for purchase.
 Another less common way is to consume oregano as tea.

-Oregano tea is prepared using the same oregano herb that you probably have in your kitchen.
-Unlike other herbal teas that are sweet or spiced, this tea is bitter, and is consumed more for its health benefits than for taste and flavor.
-But before you try your hand in brewing a nice cup of this tea, here are some of the science-backed health benefits and some of the myths surrounding the consumption of oregano tea.
+Oregano tea is prepared using the same herb that you may have in your kitchen.
+Unlike other herbal teas that are sweet or spiced, this tea is bitter, and is consumed more for its health benefits rather than taste and flavor.
+But, before you try your hand in brewing a cup of this tea, here are some of the science-backed health benefits and some of the myths surrounding the consumption of oregano tea.

-7 Proven Health Benefits of Oregano Tea
+7 Proven Health Benefits Of Oregano Tea

-1. It’s an Excellent Anti-Inflammatory Agent
+1. It is an Excellent Anti-Inflammatory Agent

-Attributed to carvacrol again, oregano has an anti-diabetic effect and is proven to reduce blood glucose levels.
+Carvacrol, a component in oregano, has an anti-diabetic effect and is proven to reduce blood glucose levels.

-3. It Has Antibacterial and Antiviral Action
+3. It has Antibacterial and Anti Viral Action

 Oregano is proven to have antibacterial, anti-fungal, and antiviral effects; as suggested by various studies.